shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn additional cantrips and spells as you adventure in the world, using your Reality Observer feature.

-# Reality Observer
+# Reality Studier

 Your spells are only limited by your imagination.
-At level 1, whenever you see another creature cast a spell in your bonded schools, you may use your reaction to automatically learn that spell, no matter what level it is.
-However, you must finish a long rest before you are able to first cast the new spell.
+At level 1, you may study existing spells.

+You may spend 1 minute studying an ongoing spell effect to make an ability check in your spellcasting ability.
+The DC is equal to 20 plus the spell’s casted level minus your max safe casting level.
+On a success, you figure out how to cast the spell and can cast the new spell after a long rest.
+On a failure, you don’t figure out the spell, but may try to study it again immediately.

 # Bending Trick